aws-samples/aws-fis-behaviour-driven-chaos/README.md

     behave
     ```
 8. Once execution completes, Locust results will appear inside the behave folder, output similar to the below will be shown at the CLI. ![behave](behave_output.png "Behave Output")

+There are a few different ways to format your results when using Behave so that they are more easy to pull into a report, Allure is a nice example; see the [official documentation](https://behave.readthedocs.io/en/stable/formatters.html) for reference.

 # Clean-up
 To delete the stack run